THE MARVELS opens November 10th

 There are two common ways to build a Marvel movies timeline.
 The first is in release order, kicking off with 2008’s IRON MAN.
 The second is a chronological Marvel movie order, following the order of events, which means moving CAPTAIN AMERICA: THE FIRST AVENGER to the pole position and shuffling Phase Three’s movies in some interesting ways.
-Here is our updated recommendation for watching the Marvel movie releases so you can get caught up before ANT-MAN AND THE WASP: QUANTUMANIA opens on the big screen in February.
+Here is our updated recommendation for watching the Marvel movie releases so you can get caught up before Nia DaCosta’s THE MARVELS opens on the big screen this November.

 CAPTAIN AMERICA: THE FIRST AVENGER is something of an extended introduction to the MCU.
 The bulk of the movie is set in the ’40s, and it introduces viewers to the SSR, which becomes S.H.I.E.L.D.
 Even the end-credits sequence, which features Nick Fury, is a nice setup for everything that will follow.
 Want to watch the Marvel movies in order?
 Start here.